Thank you for reading and reviewing! I hope you enjoy this chapter.

 Zuko froze in shock at his words, and Jet took the opportunity to disengage one of his hook swords and slashed it at the silent masked firebender.
-Zuko stumbled backwards as he clutched at his chest where a thin line of blood spilled forth from his ripped shirt.
-He was barely aware that Katara had cried his name out in fright before he noticed people approaching them, who had probably woken up due to the noise.
+Zuko stumbled backwards as he clutched at his chest where a thin line of blood spilled forth from his ripped tunic.
+He was barely aware that Katara had cried out his name in fright before he noticed people suddenly approaching them.
+They must have probably woken up due to the noise, he thought absentmindedly.

 Suddenly, he was surrounded by white mist and he could hear Jet's angry yells as well as the confused voices of the people.
 A small hand grabbed his and began to pull him away through the fog.
 Though he could not see anything, he knew Katara was the one who was holding tightly onto his gloved hand.

 Katara led them away from the commotion as she bent a thick blanket of cool mist around them as they made their way to the Upper Ring, parting the fog in front of her so she could see where she was going.
 She glanced back at Zuko with concern as he walked beside her without saying a word, almost as if in a daze, and she wondered what Jet had told him to make him lose focus.